tonylukasavage/ti-commonjs/README.md

 Node.js-style `require()` in Appcelerator Titanium via Alloy.
 For full details on what exactly this means, check out Node.js's own [documentation on modules](http://nodejs.org/api/modules.html).
 In addition to this added functionality, ti-node-require.js also eliminates _all_ platform-specific disparities in Titanium's CommonJS implementation.

-## Getting Started
+## Install

 Execute the following in your project's root folder.
-It will install the `ti-node-require.js` module in your application, as well as the `alloy.jmk` file (or modifications to existing alloy.jmk) necessary to post-process your generated runtime files.

 ```
 npm install ti-node-require
 ```

-That's it.
+It will install the `ti-node-require.js` module in your application, as well as the `alloy.jmk` file (or modifications to existing alloy.jmk) necessary to post-process your generated runtime files.
 Check out the section below to see how this changes and improves `require()` in your Titanium apps.

-## Core differences
+## Core Differences

 Titanium's [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) implementation deviates from the node.js's in a number of ways.
 Here's a few snippets to show the differences, and some of the things that ti-node-require.js supports that vanilla Titanium does not.